joseph-pq/joseph-pq.github.io/docs/blog/posts/phone-security.md

 ## Password manager

+Passwords are something we learned since our first access to the internet.
+We use passwords to log in to websites, apps, and other services.
+But, how can you remember all your passwords? or you used the same password for all your accounts?
+Probably you already have known about big companies that have been hacked and millions of passwords have been leaked.
+As a recommendation, check if your account has been leaked in [haveibeenpwned](https://haveibeenpwned.com/).
+If you have been leaked, change your password immediately.
+Actually, you should change your password periodically.
+If you have an outlook account, you can check all attempts to access your account in [account.microsoft.com](https://account.microsoft.com/account/Account?refd=account.microsoft.com&refp=security).

+Given the problems with passwords, there is something will help you yo be more secure:
 Passwords manager are tools that help you to store your passwords in a secure way.
 You can use a password manager to store your passwords and use them when you need to log in to a website or an app.